-One of the 31 samples was positive during April.
-None of the samples exceeded a count of 20 cfu/100mL.
-For the current six-month period, 0.6% of the samples have exceeded a count of 20 cfu/100mL.
+None of the 30 samples were positive during June.
+For the current six-month period, 0.6% of the samples have exceeded a count of 20 cfu/100mL, compared to the allowable 10%.

 Sample Site: Wachusett Reservoir

 Wachusett Reservoir water is sampled at the Carroll Water Treatment Plant raw water tap in Marlborough before being treated and entering the MetroWest/Metropolitan Boston systems.